zukunft/zukunft.com/docs/code_functions_all.md

         \-- html_base - the html code of a font icon (e.g. Font Awesome) as an empty paired <i> tag
     \-- icon_link
         \-- html_base - an icon that links to a view of an object, e.g. the edit and the delete icon of a component
+    \-- change_icon
+        \-- html_base - an icon link that starts an add or an edit; a user without login gets the icon greyed out with a
+    \-- change_style_and_tip
+        \-- html_base - @param string $style the css class of an add or edit icon link
     \-- icon_with_title
         \-- html_base - the html of a font awesome icon
     \-- sup